Table of Contents

 Data retention policies are both for internal and external use.
 A well-structured policy highlights user rights too — how they can request to have their data wiped from company servers and how long an organization retains that information for.
 Users have the right to unsubscribe from marketing services, such as emails, text messages, and push notifications, as well as modify and access their information on demand.

 Your data retention policy must outline this clearly.

 Sensitive information provides a peek into things like demographics, race, political affiliation, income levels, and age.
 This doesn’t apply to all businesses, but organizations like law firms, polling and opinion companies, and survey management companies may include it.

 - Health details

 - Union memberships

-Because data breaches are a real threat within the ecommerce industry, it's important to define a plan for protecting your stored data.
+Because data breaches are a real threat within all online businesses, it's important to define a plan for protecting your stored data.
 This should include a data security plan as well as what you'll do in case of a breach.

 If your business has clients in the EU or elsewhere internationally, it is necessary to be aware of this and any international laws that apply to you.
 GDPR is a prime example of an international law that can affect your data retention practices — even if you're based in the US.